 Always warm up before beginning your exercise routine and cool down at the end.

-Workout in a safe environment; avoid slippery floors, poor lighting, throw rugs, and other potential tripping hazards.
+Work out in a safe place; avoid slippery floors, poor lighting, throw rugs, and other potential tripping hazards.

-If you have difficulty balancing, exercise within reach of a grab bar or rail.
+If you have trouble balancing, exercise within reach of a grab-bar or rail.